Global credit events: trends and outlook 2023

 “Adding ESG and sustainability topics to credit advisory offerings and processing steps as well as the product range requires specific action by banks.”

 Bastian Walkhoff, Senior Manager, zeb

-We look forward to an exciting credit year 2022 and are always happy to share further insights with you.
+We look forward to an exciting credit year 2023 and are always happy to share further insights with you or answer your questions.